Canon 1D X Mark II vs Sony WX800

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the WX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DX Mark II and the WX800 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the WX800 followed on from the Sony WX500.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D X Mark II vs Sony WX800

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Sony WX800 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: